This programme offers integrated academic, practical and professional training in counselling psychology.

 A. Researcher training

 Researcher training entails 50% of the MA (Counselling Psychology) programme.
-During the two year period, consisting of one year academic training and one year internship, students are expected to successfully write a research proposal, conduct a research project and to write a mini-dissertation (VOS 895).
+During the two-year period, consisting of one-year academic training and one-year internship, students are expected to sucessfully write a research proposal, conduct a research project and to write a mini-dissertation (VOS 895).